GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

     ],

     // Correlations are used to make branches always be paired with others when forming all
     // combinations of the branch_set branches.
-Branches are identified by name.
-The first entry
+Branches are identified by branch name and branch
-    // identifies the "primary" branch.
-The primary branch will only be paired with the other
+    // set short name.
+The first entry identifies the "primary" branch.
+The primary branch will only
-    // branches in it's list (e.g. "HIK1" will only be combined with "PUY1" not "PUY2").
-However,
+    // be paired with the other branches in it's list (e.g. "HIK1" will only be combined with "PUY1"
-    // it is possible for the non-primary branches to be combined with more than one branch from
+    // not "PUY2").
+However, it is possible for the non-primary branches to be combined with more
-    // the primary list, as shown below.
-The correlations are not limited to two branches, you can
+    // than one branch from the primary list, as shown below.
+The correlations are not limited to
-    // have as many entries as there are branch sets.
+    // two branches, you can have as many entries as there are branch sets.
     "correlations": [
-        ["HIK1", "PUY1"],
+        ["HIK:HIK1", "PUY:PUY1"],
-        ["HIK2", "PUY2"],
+        ["HIK:HIK2", "PUY:PUY2"],
-        ["HIK3", "PUY1"],
+        ["HIK:HIK3", "PUY:PUY1"],
-        ["HIK4", "PUY2"]
+        ["HIK:HIK4", "PUY:PUY2"]
     ]
 }
 ```